Aulacophora dorsalis

 Aulacophora dorsalis is a species of beetles in the family Chrysomelidae.

 Description

 Aulacophora dorsalis can reach a length of about 6–8 mm.
 The basic color of these beetles is yellowish, with two black transversal bars at the top and bottom of the elytra.

 Distribution

 This species is native to Southeast Asia.

+Diet

+This beetle feeds on cucumbers but will also feed on other crops planted near cucumbers, such as leaves of chili plants.